vitormascia/battle-engine/README.md

 ### 🔐 Role-Based Access Control (RBAC)

-Since the app doesn’t feature a traditional **sign-up/sign-in system**, I introduced a **Basic RBAC layer**.
-This ensures endpoint access is controlled based on roles:
+Since the app doesn’t feature a traditional **sign-up/sign-in system**, I introduced a **Basic RBAC layer** to control access based on roles.
+This ensures endpoints are protected while keeping the logic lightweight and spec-compliant.

+The system uses two enums to define roles:

+* `PlayerRole`: `Player`, `PremiumPlayer`, `ClanLeader`
+* `GameMasterRole`: `Moderator`, `EventManager`, `SupportAgent`

+For this implementation:

 * `GameMasterRole.Moderator` — Can create players.
 * `PlayerRole.Player` — Can initiate battles.

+This setup allows for future expansion, where premium players or clan leaders might have special privileges.
+Role enforcement is handled through custom decorators and guards, ensuring only users with valid roles can access protected routes.

 This adds a lightweight but effective **authorization layer**, keeping the app secure while staying spec-compliant.